Async await basic tutorials and examples

 }

 Async with single arguments.
-Single arguments parenthesis are optional
+Parentheses for a single argument are optional.

 const getMessage = async (msg) => {